 Competition is determined to be inadequate after solicitation of a number of sources.

 Sole source contract over $5,000 require approval by the Board.
 A Sole Source purchase will not be authorized unless it is demonstrated that there is only one available source and it is demonstrated to the satisfaction of the County that every reasonable effort was undertaken to follow the normal purchasing process.

+Memorandum of Understanding (MOU) – An agreement between two or more parties outlined in a formal document.
+An MOU is not legally binding but signals the willingness of the parties to work together.

+Memorandum of Agreement (MOA) - A document written between parties to cooperatively work together on an agreed upon project or meet an agreed upon objective.
+The purpose of an MOA is to have a written formal understanding of the agreement between parties.

 Competitive Procurement